scanoss/provenance/scripts/README.md

-# SCANOSS Components Service Deployment Support
+# SCANOSS Provenance Service Deployment Support
-This folder contains convenience utilities for deploying, configuring and running the SCANOSS components API service.
+This folder contains convenience utilities for deploying, configuring and running the SCANOSS provenance API service.

 ## Setup
 The [scripts](.) folder contains an [env_setup.sh](env-setup.sh) script which attempts to do the following:
 * Set up the default folders
 * Set permissions
-* Set up service registration ([scanoss-components-api.service](scanoss-components-api.service))
+* Set up service registration ([scanoss-provenance-api.service](scanoss-provenance-api.service))
-* Copy in binaries (if `scanoss-components-api` exist in the folder)
+* Copy in binaries (if `scanoss-provenance-api` exist in the folder)
 * Copy in preferred configuration (if `app-config-prod.json` exists in the folder)

-A sample production configuration file can be found in [config/app-config-prod.json](../config/app-config-prod.json).
+A sample development configuration file can be found in [config/app-config-dev.json](../config/app-config-dev.json).

-Logs are written by default to `/var/log/scanoss/components/scanoss-components-api-prod.log`.
+Logs are written by default to `/var/log/scanoss/provenance/scanoss-provenance-api-prod.log`.

-Configuration is written by default to: `/usr/local/etc/scanoss/components`.
+Configuration is written by default to: `/usr/local/etc/scanoss/provenance`.

 ## Installation
 Running the [env_setup.sh](env-setup.sh) on the target server, takes care of installation.
 Simply run: